xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 used reserves column 1 for labels, and will rebel to see instructions starting there.
 So, at the very least, we must space the instructions over one column to keep the assembler happy.  .
-That's easy enough to do:  Simply change, in procedure Emit, the line `Write(TAB, s);` by `Write(' ', s);`.
+That's easy enough to do:  Simply change, in procedure `Emit`, the line `Write(TAB, s);` by `Write(' ', s);`.

 I must admit that I've wrestled with this problem before, and find